CRBS/Panfish/design/TechnicalSpec.md

 Otherwise write to standard out when a parallel job starts and when it finishes along with any other pertinent information.

-panfishsubmitter.config
+panfishsubmit.config
 =======================

-This configuration file will reside in the same directory as the **panfishsubmitter**, **panfishstat**, and **panfishsubmitter** binaries and will contain the following fields:
+This configuration file will reside in the same directory as the **panfishsubmit**, **panfishstat**, and **panfishsubmit** binaries and will contain the following fields:

-     panfishsubmitter.dir=Directory where job files will be put by psub
+     panfishsubmit.dir=Directory where job files will be put by psub

      max.num.jobs=Maximum # of jobs to submit to batch processing system